 The meeting rooms Night Wood and Cocoon are equipped with designs from the Industrial Landscape collection designed by Ege Carpets’ designer friend Tom Dixon.
 Thus, the designs Tide in green hues and Smoke in a stunning blue colouration manifest the urban nature theme.

 For the Boardroom the Stylt team specified a tartan pattern from the Metropolitan collection.
 To create a wilderness hotel feeling the rug is shaped like a bear (yes!) and recoloured in classical orange, beige and dark grey tones and accompanied by a gigantic wooden table.

 Choose ege carpets for any interior project that aims to create a personal look & feel.
 This is regardless if you go for a custom design created especially for the project, or a recoloured pattern from a designer collection.
 The process from design idea to physical sample ready for approval is very short – I like that!

-With Industrial Landscape, Tom Dixon interprets London in seven expressive designs, each of which tell an impressive story of the British designer’s hometown, which may not be the prettiest or most glamorous in the world but certainly one of the most characterful.
+With Industrial Landscape, Tom Dixon interprets London in seven expressive designs, each of which tell an impressive story of the British designer's hometown, which may not be the prettiest or most glamorous in the world but certainly one of the most characterful.
 Tom Dixon has created a collection of carpet tiles with a deconstructed brick pattern, a pattern inspired by the railway lines in London, and one that reflects the Thames and its grey, muddy water.
-There is also a pattern with a more downmarket aesthetic in the form of cracked pavement coating.
-The seven Industrial Landscape designs all look beautiful on their own but can also be combined with the collection’s other design themes in order to tell a more nuanced London story on the floor surface.
+There's also a pattern with a more downmarket aesthetic in the form of cracked pavement coating.
+The seven Industrial Landscape designs all look beautiful on their own but can also be combined with the collection's other design themes in order to tell a more nuanced London story on the floor surface.